 Adapting to Different Stages of Play

 Depending on a child’s stage of development, you’ll want to adapt this activity based on goals that would be appropriate for the child’s growth.
-I’ll share ideas on how to do this in the Activity Library.

 The stages of play are: